-The College of Law crossing borders programmes are designed to assist your career development - by developing the specialist knowledge and skills needed to practise across borders in your chosen practice areas and by assisting your admission in multiple jurisdictions.
+The College of Law's Crossing Borders Programmes are designed to assist your career development by developing the specialist knowledge and skills needed to practise across borders in your chosen practice area and by assisting your admission in multiple jurisdictions.

-Master of Laws (Applied Law), majoring in Malaysian Legal Practice.
+Master of Laws (Applied Law) in Malaysian Legal Practice

-Master of Laws (Applied Law), majoring in New Zealand Legal Practice New Zealand Law and Practice Examination Preparation Course.
+Master of Laws (Applied Law) in Common Law Practice (New Zealand) or the New Zealand Law and Practice Examination Preparation Course

 "I have learned a lot from the course over the last few months and am already putting these skills to practical use at my firm."

 The College of Law is a school of professional practice for lawyers.
 We are the largest provider of practice-focused legal education in Australasia and the 2nd largest provider of Master of Laws (LLM) programmes in Australia.